andrewchungxam/2019BotAIHack/README.md

 For FormattedJSONSalesforce, receive the unformatted json from the previous step.
 If you've use the https://app.quicktype.io/#l=cs&r=json2csharp link you'll notice at the very top in the comments, it will show how to deserialize the json into the object it detected.
 Use that method and then you should get a C# object.
 Then use that to create a better formatted return string for your results.

+ - This code can be found under Branch-4-Working-With-Luis